peter850421/Dandelion/README.md

 connections.
 Feel free to folk to make this project better.

 Update 2017/4/18
 Zeromq has been removed.
-Use weebsocket instead.
+Use websocket instead.

 ## Graph
 ![Screenshot](screenshot.png)